 Sri Chinmoy believed that in today's world, people can have a deep inner life while at the same time remaining a part of society.

-Sri Chinmoy's creative efforts in poetry, art, music and athletics were a way to demonstrate that the inner silence born of deep meditation can give added meaning and fulfillment to all human endeavors.
+Sri Chinmoy's creative efforts in poetry, art, music and athletics were a way to demonstrate that the inner silence born of deep meditation can give added meaning and fulfilment to all human endeavours.

 Transformation through acceptance

-During Sri Chinmoy's 43 years of service in the West he met with many world leaders and inspirational people from all walks of life.
-This is a small selection of kind comments paid to Sri Chinmoy.
+During Sri Chinmoy's 43 years of service in the West, he met with many world leaders and inspirational people from all walks of life.

 “Your loving heart and profound wisdom are a matter of my boundless admiration.”